 The chemical sector accounts for nearly 9% of total exports.
 Exports of chemical products as a ratio of production have increased 12% from the year 1993 to 2003 (Source: StatsSA).
 Based on the value of South Africa's total exports, the biggest chemical export products by value are shown in ranking order at individual product level (HS 6-digit level) in Appendix 3.
 The top four products accounted for 10% of South Africa's total exports by value and 51% of chemical exports in 2004.
 Of these four products, 46% of the value of chemical exports was products of HS 27 - Liquid fuels and the rest was made up products of HS 28 - Inorganic chemicals (3%) and HS 29 - Organic chemicals (2%).
 The biggest import products by value of South Africa's total imports are also shown in ranking order at HS 6-digit level in Appendix 4.
 The top four accounted for 16% of South Africa's total imports by value and 59% of chemical imports in 2004.
-Of these four products, products of HS 27 - Liquid fuels accounted for 51% of the value of chemical imports while the rest was made up of products of HS 30 - Pharmaceuticals (5%) and HS 28 - Inorganic chemicals (3%).
+Of these four products, products, products of HS 27 - Liquid fuels accounted for 51% of the value of chemical's total imports by value and 59% of chemical imports of HS 30 - Pharmaceuticals (5%) and HS 28 - Inorganic chemicals (3%).